lulubugqu/read-write-app/README.md

 * Megan Price, price853@umn.edu

 ## Key Features
-* Users can write, edit, and delete stories
+* Logged-in users can write, edit, and delete stories.
+They can also save stories to their library, and it will be visible on their user profile.
-* Users can read stories written by other users
+* Users can read stories written by other users.
-* Users can save stories to their library, and it will be visible on their profile
-* Users can view the profiles of other users, and see the stories that they wrote and saved
+* Users can view the profiles of other users, and see the stories that they wrote and saved.
-* Users can search for stories by keyword, genre, tags, numnber of chapters, and number of saves
+* Users can search for stories by keyword, genre, tags, number of chapters, and number of saves.
-* The home page features the top 5 books in the U.S by number of saves, as well as a genre spotlight
+* The home page features the top 5 books in the U.S. by number of saves, as well as a genre spotlight.

 **Describe the most challenging features you implemented (one sentence per bullet, maximum 4 bullets):**